The Heinkel's He-115 was the Best Combat Seaplane of World War II

 |Heinkel He 115B-1 - coastal pilot group 506.|

-The Heinkel He 115 was the largest seaplane of World War II.
+The Heinkel He 115 was the best combat seaplane of World War II.
 We've all seen pictures of humongous sea-going planes - those are flying boats.
 Seaplanes aka floatplanes were designed for offensive activities to which flying boats were generally unsuited.
-Many seaplanes exhibited high performance qualities, and, in fact, the famous Supermarine Spitfire was derived from racing seaplanes (and at one time an effort was made to convert it back into one).
+Many seaplanes exhibited high performance qualities.
+In fact, the famous Supermarine Spitfire was derived from racing seaplanes (and at one time an effort was made to convert it back into one).
+The Japanese also had very capable seaplanes that were serviceable as fighters (Nakajima A6M2-N (Navy Type 2 Interceptor/Fighter-Bomber), Kawanishi N1K Kyōfū).
 Unfortunately, little attention has been paid to the Heinkel He 115; it is one of those mystery planes that you read about in the literature, but may have a hard time visualizing.